 Taking it all in, even the unpleasant and disturbing emotions, is Apple's modus operandi—and it makes for some particularly unsettling moments on the LP.
 There's a scalpel-like bite to the way she allows herself to be raw on the recordings, occasionally twisting her voice into almost guttural sounds, such as on the jazz-minded and loop-heavy "Hot Knife."
 Off-kilter percussion and homespun arrangements give the record a nervous energy that's somehow still beautiful, resulting in a thrilling balancing act between intensity and catharsis that few songwriters could pull off with as much depth as Apple. —Josh Terry

 All three albums Kevin Parker released as Tame Impala have succeeded on their own terms.
 2010's Innerspeaker offered a glimpse into the Australian's heady and companionless studio perfectionism, subverting hazy psych-rock song structures into something wholly mesmerizing.
-2015's Currents, with its synths and funky inclinations, turned the band into a stadium-ready crossover force, complete with a Rihanna cover and headlining Coachella slots.
+2015's Currents, with its synths and funky inclinations, turned the band into a stadium-ready crossover force, complete with a cover by Rihanna and headlining Coachella slots.

 But it was the middle album in his catalog that marked his transition from a psych-weirdo to one of the most influential and ubiquitous voices in contemporary rock music.
 2012's Lonerism retained the heavily layered and wonky pedalboard effects of his debut, but it transferred those tools to a more contemporary context.
 Songs like "Feels Like We Only Go Backwards" were nostalgia-pop enough to draw comparisons to the Beatles or the Kinks, but the arrangements felt firmly planted in the now, hinting at the electronic direction he'd pursue on subsequent material.
 On the sprawling "Apocalypse Dreams," Parker sings: "Everything is changing / And there's nothing I can do / My world is turning pages / While I am just sitting here," over a bed of synths and guitars that blur into each other.
 Lines like these make for some of the most moving moments on Lonerism, highlighting what is ultimately one of his biggest contributions to music this decade: taking his own feelings of social isolation and anxiety and making them feel universal. —Josh Terry